(Updated 14th August 2020)

 While many people who comment on Perfect Chaos are polite and friendly, there are sometimes comments which are inconsiderate and unkind.
 For this reason, I now moderate comments for every post, and if the subject matter of a post is especially controversial, I sometimes close comments entirely.

 Comments from readers are an essential part of what makes this blog interesting to visitors, and I believe in freedom of speech and try to wholeheartedly defend it.
 This blog has been active since 2012, and there have been hundreds of lengthy discussions in the comments covering a wide range of philosophical and theological perspectives.
-I hope that this can continue.
+Visitors are invited to browse through the archives of the blog where they can see this for themselves.

 If you have any questions regarding the approval of comments, you are welcome to email me via the Contact page.
 The same rule applies to emails – I will only respond if they are polite, kind, and respectful.